edgecompsolutions/event-driven-architecture-for-digital-shopfloor/README.md

 Other possible use cases:
 1. Digital twin with AR/VR and customized outputs
 2. Digital thread (Single source of thruth for entire i4.0 process) + Digital twin
-3. Digital thread + microservices + new digital innovation + Digital twin
+3. Digital thread + microservices + new digital innovation (e.g. machine learning) + Digital twin
 4. IT observability and SIEM (Cybersecurity analytics)

 The following diagram shows the architecture and solutions with digital thread in front of indexing platform.